The Secret Weapon for Your Training Program

 The answer is rest and recovery.
 Yes, rest and recovery are the secret weapon for your training program.
 I can write the best training program in the world, but it can be easily undermined if the athlete does not get proper rest and recovery.
 We hear so much about having to “outwork” our opponents and “go harder” with “no days off.”
 When I work with my athletes, we focus on hard work, but we also talk about “out recovering” our opponents, sleeping more and getting better nutrition.
 If you recovery better, you can get in a higher quality workout each session.
 Many of the people I coach are also trying to balance work, kids and other commitments, so finding that proper balance of training and recovery around a busy daily life requires some flexibility.
 When I get a text from an athlete at 5 am saying “coach, I am not feeling well, should I still do the workout?”
 I often advise them to take a rest day.
 I would rather sacrifice one day than have someone push through a workout and then become sick for a week.
 Chances are that workout they are trying to push through will not be a quality one anyway.
 The same goes for injuries.
 As my friend coach Greg McMillan says, “No one ever got hurt taking an extra rest day.”
 It’s only when you keep pushing through a minor injury that it becomes a major one.

 Proper nutrition is also a huge component in the recovery process.
 That is why I am such a big fan of Nuzest products!
 I do not keep a “traditional” schedule, as my coaching practice has me running around from 5 am to 8 pm most days, including weekends.
 On top of that, I am currently training for a trail marathon in February of 2018, so getting quality nutrition during the day is vital for me.
-Keeping a supply of Nuzest Good Green Snack Bars in the car prevents me from stopping at the store for a bag of chips (especially after a run, where I am more apt to rationalize a poor food choice!).
 After a long, busy day, I often make myself a shake with Nuzest Clean Lean Protein right before bed to get some good protein synthesis overnight as I sleep.
 My current favorite is the Chai Turmeric Maca!

 So, no matter what you are training for, whatever your sport or endeavor, never underestimate the importance of rest and recovery.